 Ball's Aversion to Montgomery and Ferguson Dials

 Webb C. Ball, the founder of the Ball Watch Company did not like the Montgomery dial nor other dials, particularly the Ferguson dial, that did not have just plain black numbers on a white background.
 Ball's aversion to Montgomery and Ferguson dials can be traced back to at least February 15, 1910.
 That is the date of a Ball Railroad Time Service circular to the "Local Watch Inspectors" of the Chicago, Rock Island & Pacific Railway (the Rock Island Line).
 In that document Ball stated:

 Watches having dials with confusing figures spread all over them and around the edge are impractical for Railroad Service, and this will be your authority to rule out any "New Standard Watch" with such dial, when presented for inspection, after this date.

+The attached sheet for your guidance illustrates some of the dials above referred to.
 Note: The attached sheet had pictures of three dials - a Montgomery dial, a radial marginal minute dial (such as used on Keystone-Howard watches) and a Ferguson marginal minute dial

-The complete document (courtesy Bob Schroeder) can also be seen on pages 780-781 of the December 2002 issue of the NAWCC Bulletin
+The complete document (courtesy Bob Schroeder) can also be seen on pages 780-781 of the December 2002 issue of the NAWCC Bulletin.

 In 1920, Ball gave a presentation to the Steam Railroad Section of the ninth annual congress of the National Safety Council on the subject of suitable watch dials in which he stated: